Stoke College

-Stoke College in Stoke-by-Clare, near Clare, Suffolk, England, is a co-educational day school for children aged 11 to 18, with boarding for children aged 11 to 18.
-It is built on the site of a major medieval monastic college.
+Stoke College in Stoke-by-Clare, near Clare, Suffolk, England, was a co-educational day school for children aged 11 to 18, with boarding for children aged 11 to 18.
+It was built on the site of a major medieval monastic college.

 History of the site

 The college traces its name back to 1415, when a college for priests was founded on the site.
 The medieval College had been founded on the earlier site of a Benedictine priory, originally located in Clare Castle, but moved to Stoke-by-Clare in 1124.
 Under the patronage of the powerful de Clare family, it was one of the wealthiest monastic houses in Norman England, until a disastrous fire in the 1390s.
 The college annexed Chipley Priory in about 1468.

 The last Dean was Matthew Parker, future Archbishop of Canterbury under Elizabeth I, and a founder of the Church of England.
 In 1534 Dr Walter Haddon, writing in a letter from Cambridge, says of the college "how that place seemed in a manner to be made on purpose for scholars, both to learn themselves, and to teach others: and that its situation was such that above all others it is best suited for honest and ingenious pleasures."

 The buildings had been abandoned after the Dissolution of the monasteries in the 1540s; the site was bought by the Elwes family around 1660, who created the surviving main house and stables.
 The Elweses did not always keep the premises in fine style – one member of the family, John Elwes was so mean that he served as Dickens's model for Ebenezer Scrooge in A Christmas Carol.

-In 1897 the estate was bought by Henry Loch, 1st Baron Loch, a Victorian army officer and colonial administrator.
-He brought in his wife's nephew, the noted architect Edwin Lutyens, to add a wing in his distinctive Arts and Crafts style, as well as gardens in the style of his friend and co-designer Gertrude Jekyll.
-The Lochs struggled to keep up the estate during and after World War Two; in 1950 they abandoned the house.
+The period of ownership by the Loch family, from 1897 until 1950, represents one of the most significant phases in the estate's modern history.
+Published local histories, including Stoke Between the Wars and R. Douglas Brown's A History of Stoke-by-Clare from 1548, record extensive architectural, infrastructural and social developments undertaken during the Loch era, many of which continue to shape both the estate and the village today.

+The Stoke College Estate was purchased in 1897 by Henry Loch, 1st Baron Loch, following a distinguished imperial career that included service as Governor of Victoria, Governor of the Cape Colony and High Commissioner for Southern Africa.
+His acquisition of the estate marked the beginning of more than fifty years of ownership by the Loch family.